geckooooo/absclock/README.md

 ### Absolute Time and Relativity

+The Absolute Clock is compatible with relativistic time.
+A string identifies an event *t*.

-(explain how a single event (represented as an absolute time string) works with relativity, e.g. two observers with separate frames of reference.
-How we're using Earth as the frame of reference, allowing geologic time to work.)
+(explain how a single event (represented as an absolute time string) works with relativity, e.g. two observers with separate frames of reference.)

 > [!NOTE]
 > Spacetime *(t, x, y, z)* is not represented formally here.

+Practically speaking, as geologic time uses Earth as the frame of reference, so does this implementation of the Absolute Clock.

 ### More Absolute Time Examples